woohoolabs/yin/README.md

 ```

 where `$response` is the instance of `Psr\Http\Message\ResponseInterface` and `sendResponse()` is a hypothetical
-function which sends the response received in its argument.
+function which emits an HTTP response.

 To guarantee total customizability, we introduced the concept of __Exception Factories__.
 These are classes
 which can create all the exceptions thrown by Woohoo Labs.
 Yin.
 As an Exception Factory of your own choice is passed to
 every transformer and hydrator, you can completely customize what kind of exceptions you want to raise.

-The default [Exception Factory](src/JsonApi/Exception/ExceptionFactory) creates children
+The default [Exception Factory](https://github.com/woohoolabs/yin/blob/master/src/JsonApi/Exception/DefaultExceptionFactory) creates children
-of [`JsonApiException`s](src/JsonApi/Exception) but you are free to create any type of exception (even the
+of [`JsonApiException`](src/JsonApi/Exception)s but you are free to create any type of exception (even the
 basic `\Exception` instances).
 If you only want to customize the error document or the error objects of a
 `JsonApiException`, just extend the `Exception` and override its `createErrorDocument()` or `getErrors()` method.